Marion, Connecticut: History

-Marion was first settled as a farming community in the 18th century, beginning in 1739 when land in the Marion area was surveyed and divided.
+Marion was settled as a farming community in 1739 when land in the area was surveyed and divided.
 Southington was then part of the town of Farmington.
-The area now known as Marion was called "Little Plain" and extended south from the bluff now named French Hill to the Cheshire town line, which was south of its current position.
+The area was called "Little Plain" and extended south from French Hill to the Cheshire town line, which was south of its current position.
 Little Plain's location near the foot of a high ridge made its soil desirable for agriculture.
 The community's 18th-century farms were located along a north–south road from Bristol to New Haven (now Marion Avenue) that passed through the area.

-During the American Revolutionary War, the Marion community was the site of an encampment by French general Jean-Baptiste Donatien de Vimeur, comte de Rochambeau and his troops.
+During the American Revolutionary War, the Marion community was the site of an encampment by French General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau and his troops.
 In June 1781, French troops under Rochambeau's command left Farmington and marched 13 mi to Marion, where they made their eighth camp along their route through Connecticut.
 They remained in the area for four days.
-Rochambeau and his officers took shelter in Asa Barns Tavern, and the troops set up camp on a hill on the other side of the road.
+Rochambeau and his officers took shelter in Asa Barns' tavern, and the troops set up camp on a hill on the other side of the road.
 The area of the encampment has since become known as French Hill, and a marker on the east side of Marion Avenue commemorates the French campsite.
-Rochambeau revisited Asa Barns Tavern again on the return march on October 27, 1782.
-In 1987, the Asa Barns Tavern (also known as the Levi B. Frost House) came under the protection of the National Park Service when it was listed on the National Register of Historic Places for its architectural and historical significance.
+Rochambeau revisited Barns' tavern on the return march on October 27, 1782.
+In 1987, the Asa Barns tavern came under the protection of the National Park Service when it was listed on the National Register of Historic Places for its architectural and historical significance.
 The building is now a private residence.

-The Meriden-Waterbury Turnpike, an east–west road, was extended through Marion in 1813, making the community a crossroads.
+The Meriden-Waterbury Turnpike was extended through Marion in 1813, making the community a crossroads.
 Small-scale industrial activity began in the 19th century, including the manufacture of carriage bolts and nuts in the factory of L.B.
 Frost and Son, which began operation in Marion in 1842, using the water power of Humiston Brook.

 In modern times, Marion has primarily been a suburban community.
 Suburban development began in 1914, when a trolley line was built between Marion and the city of Waterbury.
 Suburban growth continued in the subsequent decades.
 The period from the late 1960s through the late 1980s was one of particularly strong growth.